CumulusNetworks/docs/content/cumulus-netq-47/Lifecycle-Management/Manage-NetQ-Agents.md

 ### Configure a NetQ Agent to Limit Switch CPU Usage

-You can restrict the NetQ Agent from using more than a configurable amount of the CPU resources.
+You can limit the NetQ Agent to use only a certain percentage of CPU resources on a switch.
 This setting requires a switch running Cumulus Linux versions 3.7, 4.1, or later.
+The NetQ Agent 4.7.0 limits its CPU usage to a maximum of 50% by default.

 For more detail about this feature, refer to this [Knowledge Base article]({{<ref "knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches">}}).